readthedocs/readthedocs.org/docs/dev/install.rst

 #.
 Go to the "Read the Docs" project, under section :guilabel:`Build a version`, click on the :guilabel:`Build version` button selecting "latest",
    and wait until it finishes (this can take several minutes).

 #.
-Click on the "View docs" button to browse the documentation, and verify that it works.
+Click on the "View docs" button to browse the documentation, and verify that it shows the Read the Docs documentation page.

 Working with Docker Compose